-I will be using My Courses / Course Studio to communicate with you outside of classroom time.
-It is accessible to all students enrolled in the course via MyPortal.
-You need check your email on a regular basis as I will send out homework, labs, exam dates, and study reminders.
-All class handouts, skeleton lecture notes, written homework, lab worksheets, etc. will be uploaded onto My Courses.
+I will be using email and Canvas to communicate with you outside of classroom time.
+Canvas is accessible to all students enrolled in the course (https://deanza.instructure.com/) using the MyPortal login credentials.
+You need check your email on a regular basis as I will send out homework, exam dates, and study reminders.
+All class handouts, skeleton lecture notes, quiz/midterm solutions, etc. will be uploaded onto Canvas.
 If you miss class, you will need to print out the lecture notes and ask a classmate to share his/her completed lecture notes with you.
 If you need to contact me, please email me directly.
 Do not contact me via WebAssign, as I may not see it.